Dough conditioner

+A sliced loaf of white bread.

-A dough conditioner (also called a flour treatment agent, improving agent or bread improver) is any ingredient, food additive, or chemical added to bread dough to strengthen its texture or otherwise improve it in some way.
+A dough conditioner (also called a flour treatment agent, improving agent or bread improver) is any substance added to bread dough to strengthen its texture or otherwise improve it in some way.
 Dough conditioners may include enzymes, yeast nutrients, mineral salts, oxidants and reductants, bleaching agents and emulsifiers.
 Flour treatment agents are used to increase the speed of dough rising and to improve the strength and workability of the dough.

 Examples

 Examples of dough conditioners include ascorbic acid, distilled monoglycerides, citrate ester of monoglycerides, diglycerides, ammonium chloride, enzymes, diacetyl tartaric acid ester of monoglycerides or DATEM, potassium bromate, potassium iodate, calcium salts such as calcium iodate, L-cystine, L-cysteine HCl, glycerol monostearate, azodicarbonamide, sodium stearoyl lactylate, sucrose palmitate or other sucrose esters, polyoxyethylene sorbitan monostearate or polysorbate, soybean lecithin, and soybean lecithin enriched with lysophospholipids.

 Less processed dough conditioners include sprouted- or malted-grain flours, soy, milk, wheat germ, eggs, potatoes, gluten, yeast, and extra kneading.
 Malted, diastatic flours are not typically added by manufacturers to whole-wheat flours.